Autocheckout (ACO) Profile Window Checklist

 Profile window

-The limited period when eligible members can submit required details for a specific ACO opportunity.
+The announced period when members submit the profile and payment details required for a covered ACO release.

 Profile accuracy